udima-university/moodle-mod_jitsi/README.md

 ![recordings](doc/pix/recordings.png)

 Teachers can hide or deleted the recordings in the Jitsi activities but only administrators can order to completely delete the recording in YouTube.
 This is because backup and restore tasks with user data could cause a recording to be available in different courses (or different Moodle environments).
+Now an scheduled task is configured by default in order to  remove recordings in YouTube.
+You can set the retention period for this automatic deletion task.

 All the magic works using **YouTube v3 APIs** in order to: